KintCark/COMFYUI-ANDROID-TERMUX/README.md

 git clone https://github.com/ltdrdata/ComfyUI-Manager.git

 After You install Manager Make Sure To Install Efficiency Nodes!! they are better for Performance And are less messy!!!
+Also install Rgthree's nodes they have an optimized feature that helps load sdxl models.